 To determine if you have an own occupation policy, look under the “Definitions” section of your policy for the definition of “Total Disability”:

 Total Disability or Totally Disabled means that, solely due to Injury or Sickness, You are not able to perform the material and substantial duties of Your Occupation.

 Your Occupation means the regular occupation in which are engaged in at the time you become disabled.

 This is a typical own occupation definition of Total Disability.
 If your policy does not define total disability in terms of Your Occupation, Your Regular Occupation, Your Current Occupation, or similar language, it is unlikely that you have an own occupation policy.
 If that is the case, you may nonetheless be able to purchase an own occupation rider.
 An own occupation rider will likely come with a significant premium increase, but for most medical professionals the high cost is justified by the additional income security the provision provides.

 Most modern-day disability insurance policies pay benefits until the policyholder reaches age 65, though in some unique cases a standard policy may pay lifetime benefits.
 More often, however, a lifetime benefits provision must be purchased as a policy rider.
 The provision usually includes language stipulating that the disabling condition must occur before a certain age (typically between 45 and 55) in order for the policyholder to be eligible for lifetime benefits at 100% of their monthly benefit.
-If the condition occurs after the cutoff age, the policyholder will only be paid a percentage of their monthly benefits for the remainder of their lifetime.
+If the condition occurs after the cutoff age, the policyholder will only be paid a percentage of their monthly disability benefits for the remainder of their lifetime.
 For example, the provision may structured as follows: